BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 brush tip or masked brush, or unique textures you will need to share those resources as well with the other person.

-To find those resources, go to .
+To find those resources, go to :menuselection:`Settings --> Manage Resources --> Open Resource Folder`.

 There, the preset file will be inside paintoppresets, the brush tips inside brushes and the texture inside patterns.